 The day offers remembrance for the spouses and their families and a time of recognition of their sacrifices.
 Many communities and organizations hold events showing support for Gold Star families on this day.
 Through ceremonies, teas, memorial races, and luncheons, they honor and remember fallen warriors.

 The loss of our service members extends beyond the battlefield and their service to their country.
 They leave behind grieving wives and husbands who become members of an exclusive community no one asks to join.
-As a nation, our support, understanding, and respect are the least we can provide in return.
+Our support, understanding, and respect are the least we can provide in return as a nation.

 HOW TO OBSERVE #GoldStarSpousesDay